The official trailer for The Great Gatsby has come out. Tell us what you think!

 Incidentally, Leonardo DiCaprio is playing Gatsby a lot warmer than I would have expected.
 This makes for an interesting contrast with Robert Redford’s take forty years ago.
 Carey Mulligan, on the other hand, portrays Daisy exactly as written, which is to say as a vapid shell of a woman.
 Now, I’ve already talked at length about the casting of a proven, charismatic star like Tobey Maguire as the self-effacing Nick, but Luhrmann seems to be addressing the problem by freeing the narrative from his point of view so that the character can appear a smaller person by sole virtue of having a smaller role.

 One scene in particular jarred me because I can’t imagine his being there to witness it: the one wherein our titular anti-hero tries to impress Daisy by throwing clothes in her face.
-I realise I’m letting my love of Fitzgerald’s prose taint my judgement, but I always thought Nick’s limited perspective to be a quintessential part of The Great Gatsby.
+I realise I’m letting my love of Fitzgerald’s prose taint my judgment, but I always thought Nick’s limited perspective to be a quintessential part of The Great Gatsby.
 Oh, well.
 I suppose different media call for different rules, and if this version of Gatsby wants to seduce his old flame by making her do his laundry, so be it.